MicrosoftDocs/cpp-docs/docs/intrinsics/udiv128.md

 ---
 # _udiv128

-**Microsoft specific**

-Divides a 128-bit unsigned integer with the upper 64 bits in *highDividend* and lower 64 bits in *lowDividend* by a 64-bit unsigned integer *divisor*.
-Stores the remainder in the 64-bit unsigned integer pointed to by *remainder*, and returns the 64 bits of the quotient.
+The `_udiv128` intrinsic divides a 128-bit unsigned integer by a 64-bit unsigned integer.
+The return value holds the quotient, and the intrinsic returns the remainder through a pointer parameter. `_udiv128` is **Microsoft specific**.

-The `_udiv128` intrinsic is available starting in Visual Studio 2019 RTM.

 ## Syntax